-In this paper we have presented the main concepts for translating a meta model to an instance generating graph grammar by an example.
-We discussed the translation of restricted OCL constraints into equivalent graph constraints.
-To handle the OCL constraints during the instance generation process that was formally described in [EKTW05], they are first translated to graph constraints and then partly to application conditions of rules.
+In this paper we have presented the main concepts for translating a meta model to an instance generating graph grammar.
+This translation has been illustrated by a simple statecharts example.
+The meta classes and associations as well as their multiplicities are translated directly to type graph, start graph and graph rules.
+To handle also the OCL constraints during the instance generation process, they are first translated to graph constraints and then partly to application conditions of rules.
+In this paper, we discussed this translation process for restricted OCL constraints.
 In future work, OCL constraints and graph constraints have to be further compared concerning their expressiveness.
 Moreover, we started to give OCL a new kind of semantics which has to be set into relation with other OCL semantics.